-- Ensure you have an Exact App Centre account by becoming an app center partner.
-If you have not done this already, go to:
+- Ensure you have an Exact App Center account by becoming an App Center partner.
+If you haven't already done this, visit one of the following sites:

-- Go to the Exact developer site and log in:
+- Sign in to the Exact developer site at:

-- Select Manage my Apps in the top menu
+- Select Manage my apps from the top navigation bar.

-- Select the Register a product app or Register a testing app tile under the corresponding sections depending on the purpose of your app.
+- Depending on the purpose of your app, select either Register a product app or Register a testing app under the corresponding section.

-- You will be redirected to a page with a tab titled Develop your app where you will see the Client ID and Client secret for your app.
-If you're not redirected simply go to Manage my apps and select the App you have just created.
+The Manage my apps page is displayed.
+In the Develop your app tab, you'll see the Client ID and Client secret for your app.
+To find this page again, go to Manage my apps then select the app you created.

 Make sure that your secure keys don't contain any spaces.

-For your Production app you must request permission from Exact to allow your app to be connected to by your users.
-For more info visit the Exact site here.
+For your production app, you must request permission from Exact to allow your users to connect to your app.
+For more information, see App publication procedure in the Exact knowledge base.

 Follow these steps:

-- In the Exact App Centre, select Manage my apps and then the Submit for review tab.
+- In the Exact App Center, select Manage my apps then click the Submit for review tab.

-- Next fill out the form from the perspective of your company and not Codat, with a few exceptions for the following questions:
+- Enter the rest of the information from the perspective of your company, not Codat, but with a few exceptions for the following questions: